-If your significant other is struggling with addiction, you must understand the common signs of substance abuse and how addiction can negatively impact your relationship.
+If someone close to you is struggling with addiction, you must understand the common signs of substance abuse and how addiction can negatively impact your relationship.
 Taking the time to learn more about this will ensure you’re prepared to intervene if necessary and protect your significant other, yourself, and your relationship.

 Signs Your Loved One Is Struggling with Addiction

-At some point, you might begin to notice a change in your significant other’s behaviors.
-To help you identify these changes early, take a look at the following list of typical addict behavior in relationships:
+At some point, you might begin to notice a change in a loved one’s behavior.
+To help you identify these changes early on, take a look at the following list of typical addict behavior in relationships